About the Internship Program

 Information about the Law Reform Commission's work is available in Current projects.
 Information about the Sentencing Council's work is available in Current projects.

-Applicants should note that the Secretariat cannot offer practical work experience required for professional admission as a solicitor or barrister, such as is required by students at the College of Law.
-We cannot provide the appropriate supervision.
+Please note the Secretariat cannot offer practical legal training or work experience required for professional admission as a solicitor or barrister.

 Any questions?